-Outside executives talk about the Seventh Medium-term Business Plan and JFE's future vision as president and later chairman.
-He is also an
+Outside executives talk about the Seventh Medium-term Business Plan and JFE's future vision

 Mr. Kemori joined Sumitomo Metal Mining in 1980 and served as president, chairman, and advisor before being appointed honorary advisor in June 2021.
 He is also as an outside director of NAGASE & CO., LTD. and Sumitomo Realty & Development Co., Ltd. He has been a director of JFE Holdings since June 2018.